babyshark555/babyshark555/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on ... my GitHub page, babyshark555.github.io
+- 🔭 I’m currently working on my GitHub page, babyshark555.github.io
-- 🌱 I’m currently learning ...
-Javascript
+- 🌱 I’m currently learning Javascript
+Go to babyshark555.github.io!
+Not yet though, I'm still working on it.
+If I ever get a website I will call it zacharychan.com One of my friends, Ryyn-Sd, has a website called rayyansaidi.com, and an app.
+Go check it out!